zopefoundation/grok/doc/tutorial.rst

 this tutorial.
 It's just stopping Zope and starting it again:
 ``CTRL-c`` and then ``bin/paster serve parts/etc/deploy.ini`` from your Sample project directory.
-Alternatively, you can use the --reload flag to start up paster with a monitor that scans your code base for changes and automatically restart the Zope server every time you make a change::
+Alternatively, you can use the --reload flag to start up paster with a monitor that scans your code base (python files only) for changes and automatically restart the Zope server every time you make a change::

   $ bin/paster serve --reload parts/etc/deploy.ini